isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 and enhancing their language learning experience.</p>
 <p>To know more about our programmes, please lookout for our department newsletters!</p>
 <h3><strong>Mother Tongue Department E-Newsletters</strong></h3>
-<p>Click here to view the MT Department's Newsletter and find out more about
+<p>Click <a href="https://heyzine.com/flip-book/8bdb07ef6c.html" rel="noopener nofollow" target="_blank">here</a> to
-the key programmes conducted in Semester 1 2025.</p>
+view the MT Department's Newsletter and find out more about the key programmes conducted in Semester 1 2025.</p>
 <h5><strong>Chinese Department E-Newsletter</strong></h5>
 <hr>
 <p>Click <a href="/files/Departments/Mother Tongue/CPS_CL_Newsletter_2024_compressed.pdf" rel="noopener nofollow" target="_blank">here</a> to